 La Peña launched an attack on Vilatte and was repelled until Zayas again crossed the river in Vilatte’s rear, causing Vilatte to withdraw northwards across the Almansa Creek and take up a position defending the ford over the creek.

 Following this apparent success, limited as it was, La Peña decided to move his whole force further forward towards the River Santi Petri.

-La Peña agreed to leave Whittingham’s Spanish cavalry with a number of Spanish infantry battalions and Browne’s British battalion to defend Barossa Hill.
+La Peña agreed to leave Whittingham’s Spanish cavalry with a number of Spanish infantry battalions and Browne’s British battalion to defend Barrosa Hill.

 The rest of the force was ordered to march to Bermeja, a mile short of the River Santi Petri.